arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 - What a component vnode is and how it's different from the regular ones
 - What triggers redraws and when to manually trigger redraws

 There's more to both frameworks and these points may not be grouped very intuitively, but these are what I consider the bare necessities.
 Both frameworks have routers.
-Ember also has a CLI that if your'e just starting out you would most likely have to get acquainted with.
-However, in their core they both just ways to present data in HTML.
+Ember also has a CLI that (if your'e just starting out) you would most likely have to get acquainted with.
+However, in their core they're both just ways to present data in HTML.
 In that respect, Mihtril is less about imposing a structure than Ember is.
 Ember is more about pushing you towards good separation of concerns.
 You can screw up and make spaghetti code with any framework, but Ember (with its guides and concepts) really tries hard to get you halfway there.
 However, no amount of hand-holding can force someone to understand your framework's intentions.
 Mithril touts best-practices, but they're easier to miss or ignore.
 Mithril treats you like a grown-up and let's you learn on your own.
 Ember is about sharing knowledge and distilling it into an evolving "Ember way" of doing things.
 Mithril is about simplicity and elegance.
 Ember is about thoroughness and ease.

 All in all I think both frameworks have a similar learning curve, with Ember taking a bit more time to master.
 Ember simply does more, so there's more to learn that is part of Ember.
 A Mithril project still needs a build script and a method for managing state.
 Since you choose those yourself, that doesn't fall under the "learn Mithril" category.
 Mithril speaks to me more at this point in my career.
 I believe I'm at the point where I'm able to make good informed decisions and trade-offs when it comes to managing state and general software design.
 Ember has some powerful features, like nested routes and everything Ember Data does.
 Yet, these solve problems I don't yet have.
 Writing code as needed, I can master every aspect of my project as I get around to it.